Bathing Franky

 Bathing Franky is a 2012 Australian film directed by Owen Elliott.
 The movie was released on 26 May 2012 and centers on a young man struggling to reconnect with his life after being released from prison.

 Synopsis

-Ex-con Steve (Shaun Goss) is unable to entirely cope with his recent release from prison.
-He's not able to hold a successful relationship with his girlfriend (Bree Desborough) due to his past interactions with another man in prison.
-Steve tries to re-integrate into society by taking a job delivering "Meals on Wheels" to various people.
-Through this job he becomes acquainted with Rodney (Henri Szeps), who cares for his invalid mother (Maria Venuti), and with whom he develops a friendship.
+Ex-con Steve is unable to entirely cope with his recent release from prison.
+He's not able to hold a successful relationship with his girlfriend Suzie due to his past interactions with another man, "Raven", in prison.

+Steve has been recruited into delivering "Mobile Canteen" (fictional version of Meals on Wheels) food packages to various people.
+Through this job he becomes acquainted with Rodney, a "backyard magician" who for forty years has cared for his invalid mother Francisca "Franky", telling stories of her days as a renowned cabaret performer.

+Rodney agrees to Steve living at their house.
+A friendship develops and intensifies; Franky disapproves.

+Peg, the manager of Mobile Canteen, tells Steve the true story of Franky's arrival in Australia from Italy, pregnant and alone, how she contracted polio and was incapacitated by stroke.
+She may have been a small-time entertainer says Peg, but never the star Rodney makes out.

+Peg agrees to help Suzie with her personal problems if Steve will persuade Rodney to put Franky in a nursing home.

+Steve confesses to Rodney how four years earlier, as a drug courier, he accidentally crushed his friend's head while fleeing a hostile gang, and left him to die.

+He takes a knife and hitch-hikes into Sydney, intending to confront Raven, and discovers the prison bully is just another human trying to get by.

+By the time Steve returns Franky is dead.
+She went peacefully, Rodney says.